sporto/elm-tutorial/en/03-subs-cmds/03-tasks.md

 - `Task Http.Error String` is a task that fails with an Http.Error or succeeds with a String
 - `Task Never Result` is a task that never fails, and always succeeds with a `Result`.

-Task are usually returned from functions that want to do async operations, e.g. sending an Http request.
+Tasks are usually returned from functions that want to do async operations, e.g. sending an Http request.

 ## Relation to commands